ivadomed/lumbar-classification-rsna-challenge-2024/preprocessing_RSNA_challenge/README.md

 ## Preprocessing

 :warning: This section is only working with the RSNA data.
-If you want to apply this on your own dataset you need to modify the preprocessing pipeline.
+If you want to apply this on your own dataset you need to use the `preprocessing` folder.

 The preprocessing is transforming the kaggle dataset into a format that we can use for training.
 Everything is automated once you start the command.